 *** These are estimated expenses to help you plan and prepare for the program.
 These amounts are subject to change depending on international economic factors and past participant reports.
 Student expenditures in the country depend greatly on personal spending habits, post-or during-program travel, and available funds.

-The meal plan include lunch and dinner only (Monday – Friday)
+NOTES: The meal plan include lunch and dinner only (Monday – Friday)

 Students must have passports that are valid for at least six months beyond their intended period of stay.
 Kazakh nationals living abroad need passports, which are valid at least six months beyond the date of entry.